Campaign of the Month: October 2017

 Effect: You can predict the future.
 You might do so through tarot cards, dream interpretation, entrail readings, or any number of other divinatory methods.
 Ask a question about the future or state a subject you want to divine the future of.

-Cost: 1 Willpower, plus 1 additional Willpower per previous time you’ve used Precognition in the same chapter.
-If you use this power to predict metagame knowledge you’re aware of but your PC isn’t, pay 1 extra Willpower per DC.
+Cost: 1 Story Point, plus 1 additional Story Point per previous time you’ve used Precognition in the same chapter.
+If you use this power to predict metagame knowledge you’re aware of but your PC isn’t, pay 1 extra Story Point per DC.

 Dice Pool: (Intelligence or Wits) + Occult